 |Vehicles||Senior Vice President for Finance and Administration||To ensure that issues of licensing, insurance, maintenance and storage are properly addressed.

 Where possible, purchases of supplies should be made using the University’s purchasing card program due to administrative efficiencies and financial benefits.
 Applicable approved contracts or purchase orders must be included with other supporting documents when the expense report or payment request is submitted.

 Conflicts of Interest

-All employees involved in the purchasing of goods and services should review the Conflict of Interest statements in their corresponding employee handbooks annually and ensure that they are in compliance.
+All employees involved in the purchasing of goods and services should review the Conflict of Interest statements in applicable policies annually and ensure they are in compliance.